awyewlim/Webale-Chess-Game/README.md

 # Webale-Chess-Game
 Webale chess is a special type of chess game with different rules and is played on a 7x8 board.
-It is made as a GUI-based Java Applicaiton based on the requirement of university assignment.
+It is made as a GUI-based Java Application based on the requirement of university assignment.

 <img src="https://github.com/awyewlim/Webale-Chess-Game/blob/master/Assets/Chessboard.png?raw=true" width="450" height="600">